andrevidela/Research-report/Activity.md

 # TODO

+- [ ] fix version number on idris makefile
+  - when you compile idris with `make idris2` and then compile again, but from another commit.
+The new binary is indeed compiled but it retains its old version number.
 - [ ] write a tool that measures compile time between two commits of idris2
 - [ ] write a tool that measute compile time of prelude in idris2 using 2 commits of idris2
 - [ ] finish re-reading linear haskell